| Miscellaneous Data |

 This discussion is now a bit out of date, due to much investigation which has pretty much proven that the story is fiction, thanks to a lot of investigative work documented on alt.folklore.urban.
 But I'm leaving it here just as a record of my own theories.

-The story that was published in WIRED is called the cardhouse story because WIRED says they found it first at this URL on cardhouse.com, also exists in several other places including these: 1 2 3 4 5 6 7 8 .
-It was also posted on alt.folklore.urban on 12/28/1999 by "mister meat".
+The story that was published in WIRED is called the cardhouse story because WIRED says they found it first at this URL on cardhouse.com.
+It has also existed in several other places including these: 1 2 3 4 5 6 7 8 .
+It was posted on alt.folklore.urban on 12/28/1999 by "mister meat".

 It's a good story, but like all urban legends it is difficult to verify.
 The author specifically avoids identifying the county and state, the military base, etc.